Symbiosis

+Symbiosis has often driven the evolution of species; mutualism has enabled species for example to colonise new environments.
+Symbiogenesis is thought to have helped to create the eukaryotes as bacteria were incorporated as mitochondria and chloroplasts within cells.
+Major co-evolutionary relationships include mycorrhiza, the pollination of flowers by insects, the protection of acacia trees by ants, seed dispersal by animals, nitrogen fixation by bacteria in the root nodules of legumes, and the mutualistic partnership of algae and fungi to form lichens.

 Definition

+The term "symbiosis" is derived from Ancient Greek συμβίωσις symbíōsis: living with, companionship < σύν sýn: together; and βίωσις bíōsis: living.

 The definition of symbiosis was a matter of debate for 130 years.
-In 1877, Albert Bernhard Frank used the term symbiosis to describe the mutualistic relationship in lichens.
-In 1878, the German mycologist Heinrich Anton de Bary defined it as "the living together of unlike organisms".
-The definition has varied among scientists, with some advocating that it should only refer to persistent mutualisms, while others thought it should apply to all persistent biological interactions (in other words, to mutualism, commensalism, and parasitism, but excluding brief interactions such as predation).
-In the 21st century, the latter has become the definition widely accepted by biologists.
+In 1877, Albert Bernhard Frank used the term symbiosis to describe the mutualistic relationship found in lichens.
+In 1878, the German mycologist Heinrich Anton de Bary defined it more broadly as "the living together of unlike organisms".
+Over time, the definition has varied among scientists.
+Some have argued that it should refer only to persistent mutualisms, while others have proposed that it should include all long-term biological interactions (i.e., mutualism, commensalism, and parasitism), but exclude brief interactions such as predation.

-In 1949, Edward Haskell proposed an integrative approach with a classification of "co-actions", later adopted by biologists as "interactions".
+In 1949, Edward Haskell proposed an integrative approach with a classification of "co-actions", which was later adopted by biologists as "interactions".

+Types

 Obligate versus facultative

 Relationships can be obligate, meaning that one or both of the symbionts entirely depend on each other for survival.
 For example, in lichens, which consist of fungal and photosynthetic symbionts, the fungal partners cannot live on their own.
-The algal or cyanobacterial symbionts in lichens, such as Trentepohlia, can generally live independently, and their part of the relationship is therefore described as facultative (optional), or non-obligate.
+The algal or cyanobacterial symbionts (e.g. Trentepohlia) can usually survive alone, so their involvement is considered facultative (optional) rather than obligate.
+When one of the participants in a symbiotic relationship is capable of photosynthesis, as with lichens, it is called photosymbiosis.